Is This What You Waited For?

 virtually no periods of investor panic, incredible for a bear market of this

 magnitude.
-Currently the
+Currently the ratio

 of bulls to bears is 2:1, evidence of extreme

 complacency.
 This is most certainly a negative.
-Chalk one up for the bears.
+Chalk one up for the bears. - Industry be damned, long live the consumer?
+Industrial

-production has
+production has been falling

 for eight straight months.
 History clearly shows that any period of three